emmercm/igir/docs/dats/dir2dat.md

 ## dir2dat rules

-`igir` uses the following rules when creating dir2dat DAT files:
+Igir uses the following rules when creating dir2dat DAT files:

 - **A DAT file will be created for every input path.**